 Fire fighting is disruptive.

 DevOps is hard.
-It’s messy.
 What seems like a good idea today often becomes a future regret.
 You get pulled in many directions.
 You are probably someone’s hero and someone’s scapegoat on the same days.
 If you try to implement a process but fire fighting is your reality, sticking to protocols becomes difficult.
 Even if the chaos isn’t perpetual but you have a rhythm such as periods of quiet time interrupted by hectic scrambling, this is detrimental to consistency.
-A program inconsistently followed not only isn’t really adding value, but has a high probability of being abandoned.

 It’s easier to just get it done when it’s urgent.